fraunhoferfokus/phyweb/README.md

 ## How it works?

  phyweb waits for SSDP `M-SEARCH` requests with type `urn:physical-web-org:device:Basic:1` from Physical-Web clients and replies with a SSDP packet for each URL.
-Below are the SSDP search and response SSDP packets for the example above:
+Below are the SSDP search and response packets for the example above:

 * Physical-Web Client e.g. Android or iOS client sends the following SSDP `M-SEARCH` Packet: